ColinFay/backyard/README.md

 current version of the bookdown folder.
 That way, if ever you do something wrong during your backyard session, you can still go back to the previous version.

+The `markdown_only` parameter, set to `TRUE` by default, informs if you want to keep only the markdown-compatible tags, and then will only display markdwown compatible buttons in the wysiwyg interface.
+If turned to FALSE, you’ll get more button, but when saved, the .Rmd will contain html tags.

 ### About